joshuamegnauth54/read-engaging-awesome-documents/awesome_docs.md

 The lists below aren't in any particular orders.

+Some of the texts may capriciously disappear from the links below.
+Almost everything is mirrored at multiple locations which thus means they're easy to find again.
+You may submit a pull request or issue with new links if the original changes.

 ## C and C++
 * [Build Your Own Lisp](http://buildyourownlisp.com/) - By Daniel Holden
 * [Open Data Structures](https://opendatastructures.org/) - Contains ports to other languages.